richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 such as "a Document Editor."
 In reality, many roles are filled by more than one person at the same time.
-For clarity, this document does no use phrases like "Chair (or co-chair)," unless strictly necessary to do so.
+For clarity, this document does not use phrases like "Chair (or co-chair)," unless strictly necessary to do so.

 # Key individuals in the Process